Dr-Noob/HTB/writeups/opensource.md

 ```

-The console was protected by a pin so I did some research to see if there was anyway to crack it and found [this] (https://book.hacktricks.xyz/network-services-pentesting/pentesting-web/werkzeug).
+The console was protected by a pin so I did some research to see if there was anyway to crack it and found [this](https://book.hacktricks.xyz/network-services-pentesting/pentesting-web/werkzeug).
 I needed someway to get a LFI to hack the console.
 Eventually by reading the source code I found some protection against *../* but not against *..//* in utils.py

 ```python